jeremieca/pulsion/README.md

 ### Status of project

 Pulsion continuous integration run on Linux but Pulsion also works on OSX (we use it everyday) and on Windows (with bash emulator).

+Currently, Pulsion require Git to be updated easily.
+But soon, we'll remove this dependency between Pulsion and Git.
+Then, the only dependency to use Pulsion will be bash (>= 3).

 Note that Pulsion **is under heavy development**.
 Your issues and pull request are welcome.

 Have fun !